 First, you need to know what does it mean by pure water?
-Pure water is the water that goes through the process of purifying from toxins, and micro bacteria, germs, chemicals that we can’t detect in normal sight.
+Pure water goes through purifying from toxins, micro bacteria, germs, and chemicals that we can’t detect in normal sight.

 Therefore, we must pick the best Water Purifier for our homes accordingly that comprise of one of the three following prime technologies for purification, namely:

 - Ultraviolet Rays (UV)

 - Ultra- Filtration (UF)